About Ace Club

 All events in our programme are organised by our members via our committee.
 That way we get really good variety in the things we do and, with over 50 members, there are bound to be people who want to do the same things as you.

-We email or post a programme of events once a month and you just have to contact the member who is organising the event you want to attend.
+We email a programme of events once a month and you just have to contact the member who is organising the event you want to attend.